appacademy/Module-2-Resources/week-4/w4-review-guide/w4-study-guide.md

 -   **Encapsulation:**
     -   grouping data and functions together behind an API that hides implementation details from the user.
-        > "It works, but you dont have to worry about why it works" - Dorkus.
+        > "It works, but you don't have to worry about why it works" - Dorkus.
     -   Encapsulation is what leads some behavior/data to be **public** and some **private**

 -   **Inheritance:**